jimador/jenkins-4-java8-node-webapps/README.md

-# Official Jenkins Docker image
+# Official Jenkins Docker image tweaked to work with JHipster out of the box

 The Jenkins Continuous Integration and Delivery server.